LeivoSepp/Shelly-Memory-Optimization/README.md

 # Variables and Lazy Load
 ## Bad Practice

-Defining global variables in this way is very costly from memory point of view.
+Defining global variables this way is very costly from a memory perspective.

-Long variable names and all the data loaded constantly into memory. :thumbsdown:
+Long variable names and constant data loading into memory are inefficient. :-1:

 ```js
 // Define data in multiple JSONs